zawadz88/AnalyticsEventGenerator/README.md

 # TODOs

 - sample apps
-  -- cross-platform sample app - add JS Browser example -- check if secondary constructors will work in JS - https://kotlinlang.org/docs/js-to-kotlin-interop.html#jsname-annotation
-  -- separate sample apps for when cross-platform library used - Android, iOS, JS Browser -- configure a dummy analytics service to send events on button clicks in the samples
+  -- cross-platform sample app - add React + TypeScript example -- separate sample apps for when cross-platform library used - Android, iOS, React -- configure a dummy analytics service to send events on button clicks in the samples
 - more unit tests for plugin, especially code generation
 - clean up CodeGenerator